DongsuLeeTech/DongsuLeeTech.github.io/index.md

   and you can check our travels in San Diego, California, USA (2022/08/15~21), through <a href="https://www.instagram.com/qcittour_teamb/">**Instagram-Team b**</a>.

-  I had invited two times at 2022/2024 AI Conference hosted by **Alberta Machine Intelligence Institute (AMII)**, Edmonton, Canada (2022/05/22~29 and 2024/05/20~25).
+  I was invited two times to the 2022/2024 AI Conference hosted by **Alberta Machine Intelligence Institute (AMII)**, Edmonton, Canada (2022/05/22~29 and 2024/05/20~25).

-  I had completed at 2021 Huawei Seeds for the Future
+  I have completed 2021 Huawei Seeds for the Future
   <a href="https://www.koit.co.kr/news/articleView.html?idxno=88156">[media]</a>, Virtual.

   <h3>News</h3>